rwynx/Northstar-Commands-and-Audio-Overriding/README.md

 Open/Add your audio as a track to Audacity and set your sample rate to either 48000hz or 44100hz.
 In Audacity, select your entire track, open the effects dropdown menu, then click Change Speed.
 In the dialog set either Speed Multiplier to 0.918 or Percent Change to -8,200.
 After that, export your track as .wav and make sure you don’t add any metadata.

 ## • Installation
-* Once you are done with the mod, copy or drag the folder (which contains audio folder and mod.json) to "Titanfall 2/r2Northstar/Mods" and that's all.
+* Basic methods apply.
+Once you are done with the mod, copy or drag the folder (which contains audio folder and mod.json) to "Titanfall 2/r2Northstar/Mods" and that's all.